About this Research Topic

 - Novel care pathways for consistent care processes and quality control

 - Surgical management and care

 ***Given the exceptional nature of the COVID-19 situation, Frontiers is waiving all article publishing charges for COVID-19-related research in this Research Topic.
-Please note that manuscripts must be submitted by the deadline.***
+Please note that manuscripts must be submitted by the manuscript deadline on December 31st.***

 Keywords: COVID-19, digital health, technology innovation, ehealth, data analytics, patient care pathways

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.